memphis-iis/iis-sign/lirc-conf/README.md

 (i.e. choose the correct remote control name), and schedule it to run as the root user (e.g. via `sudo crontab -e`).

+## Notes on casio.conf

+Some keys were not recorded since there weren't any good matches in the lirc remote key namespace.
+The skipped keys are:

+* Keystone +/- buttons
+* Blank, Freeze, and Echo buttons (the row directly beneath the Keystone, D-Zoom, and Volume button pairs)
+* Timer, Auto, Aspect, and Func buttons (the column of small buttons on the lower right side of the remote)

 ## Notes on viewsonic.conf